dcunited001/dcunited001.github.io/_posts/2016-08-22-american-limits-on-freedom-of-speech-include-intelligence.md

 theater.
 Still, hidden to most, this freedom of speech was limited intellectually.

-### Don't Shout Fire in a Crowded Theater
+### Don't Shout Fire

 There are just some things you're not supposed to know and some things that are incredibly dangerous to say, regardless of their truthiness.
 Those things include some equivalents of shouting "Fire!" and causing a panic in the global economy.
-For the most part, it's impossible to do this, but it's a great example of the kind of things that will cause you to accumulate enemies in America.
+For the most part, it's impossible to do this, but it's a great example of the kind of things that will cause you to accumulate animosity in America, even if you don't actually intend that to happen.

 ### Don't Be Paranoid About CIA Operations

-#### Especially Not If You're Going To Be Correct
+#### Especially Not If Your Speculations Are Correct

 Also, it's not a good idea to state details of otherwise unquestioned CIA operations, mostly unknown to all but a few hundred thousand